acg/shellac/README.md

 To install the Chrome extension:

 * Bring up the extensions management page by clicking the wrench icon and choosing Tools &gt; Extensions.
+On a Mac, it's under "Window | Extensions".
 * If Developer mode has a + by it, click the + to add developer information to the page.
 The + changes to a -, and more buttons and information appear.
 * Click the Load unpacked extension button.
 A file dialog appears.
 * In the file dialog, navigate to the `shellac/extension` folder and click OK.